cgenereux/ChatGPT-Life-Book-Generator/README.md

 ## **Abstract**

-This tool turns hundreds  of your past ChatGPT conversations into a detailed, personalized bullet-point book.
+Turn hundreds of your past ChatGPT conversations into a detailed, personalized bullet-point book.
 This gives ChatGPT a significantly more powerful memory, helping it understand and assist you better.
 500 conversations typically cost about $3 in API credits and takes roughly 18 minutes.

 ## **Quick Info**